JonathanWilbur/preql/README.md

 The command-line interface will always pass a console-logging object that implements the `Logger` interface--and this might just be a plain old `console`.

+### Versioning

+Unfortunately, I moved this library into version 1.0.0-beta way too soon.
+I have made so many changes that I have had to increment it to version "1.0.0-charlie", and I expect the versions to continue to not make much sense until I really release version 1.0.0.
+I will release version 1.0.0 when I have created transpilation libraries for MariaDB, OpenLDAP, and MongoDB; doing so will constitute a thorough testing of the library on a wide variety of DBMSs.

 ## After 1.0.0

 - [ ] JSDoc documentation on everything